The Recovery organization of Cherokee County

 The Board

-The majority of an RCO is peer-led and governed by people in the long term recovery combined with those who are strong community allies of recovery.
+The majority of an RCO is peer-led and governed by people in long term recovery combined with those who are strong community allies of recovery.
 A board is made of those in the community who have a heart, passion, and skill for supporting the mission of an RCO.
 We encourage anyone who has a passion and desire to serve this mission to find out more about serving on our board.

 Executive Board Members

-Vice President - Seth Harris - C.A.R.E.S.
+President - Seth Harris - CARES, CPS-AD

+Mary Rogers - Volunteer Peer Case Manager

+April Szoke - C.A.R.E.S.
 Specialist, CPS-AD

-Treasurer - Mary Rogers - C.A.R.E.S.
-Specialist, CPS-AD, Peer Case Manager

-Board Member - April Szoke - C.A.R.E.S.
+Kevin Skanda Miraglia - C.A.R.E.S.
 Specialist, CPS-AD

-Board Member - Kevin Skanda Miraglia - C.A.R.E.S.
-Specialist, CPS-AD, Peer Case Specialist

-Board Member - Beto Ruiz - C.A.R.E.S.
+Beto Ruiz - C.A.R.E.S.
 Specialist, CPS-AD, Hispanic Outreach

 Chris Elder - C.A.R.E.S.
 Specialist, CPS-AD